containers/quadlet/docs/Fileformat.md

 Currently only the `Alias`, `WantedBy` and `RequiredBy` keys are supported.

+NOTE: If you want to express dependencies between containers you need to use the generated names of the service.
+In other words `WantedBy=other.service`, not `WantedBy=other.container`.
+The same is true for other kinds of dependencies too, like `After=other.service`.

 # Container files

 Container files are named with a `.container` extension and contain a